Estimated reading time: 7 minutes

 Most of us have never thought of learning a trade and pursuing a career in that area.
 High school students are trained, for the most part, to focus on college and pursuing what’s seen as a more traditional career.

 Whatever stage of your life you may be in, trade school might be on your mind.
-If you think this is the right path for your life and career goals, where do you begin?
+Where do you begin if you think this is the right path for your life and career goals?

 Keep reading to learn how to apply for trade school and start the journey to an amazing career!